dresdner353/mpd2chromecast/README.md

 **Note:** Does not work on the official Volumio Jesse-based images any longer.
 The Jesse release is over 5 years old and too old to keep up with various Python dependencies.
 It does work however on their beta images for Raspian Buster.
 So this limitation will go away once Volumio get official images released for Buster.

+**Note:** MPD Volume control needs to be enabled for this script to then relay that value to the chromecast.
+If your MPD setup via Volumio or moOde is set to not allow MPD volume control or has software/hardware disabled, it may result in MPD not reporting a volume level.
+When this happens, the script will disable its volume support.

 ## Acknowledgements
 The script would not be possible without the dedicated hard work of others who wrote various modules that made my job a lot easier: